greenliquidlight/callbackDemo/README.md

 # callbackDemo
 Demo project showing how to use c type callback to invoke c++ member functions using a lambda function

+Comment the #define NO_CLASS line to see the version showing how it is used with a class vs non-class (like traditional c-style callback).

 # Tasks
 - [X] Create a c function that demostrates using 2 callback functions by reassigning the callback function that is invoked by a static c function.